wrrnchng/wrrnchng/README.md

 ###

-<p align="left">I'm Warren Cheng from the Philippines!<br><br>- 🔭 I’m working as a Research Assistant in various research projects.<br>- 📚 I'm currently learning machine learning engineering via Python, along with little tidbits of software engineering and DevOps here and there.<br>- ⚡ In my free time I try to learn and involve myself in some programming knowledge to broaden my horizons in coding!</p>
+<p align="left">I'm Warren Cheng from the Philippines!<br><br>- 🔭 I’m working as a Research Assistant in various research projects.<br>- 📚 I'm currently honing my skills in machine learning engineering via Python, along with little tidbits of software engineering and DevOps here and there.<br>- ⚡ In my free time I try to learn and involve myself in some programming knowledge to broaden my horizons in coding!</p>

 ###